coker2019/To-do-List/README.md

 - Activities can be deleted.
 - Allows users to view and information.
 - The app displays on both mobile and desktop.
+- Add and remove functions will be implemented.
+- Add interactions that clears all To-Do-List.